miyakawataku/fluent-plugin-nsca/README.md

 When the record
-`{"num" => 42}` is input to the tag `ddos`, the plugin sends a service check with the default return code `3`.
+`{"num" => 42}` is input to the tag `ddos`, the plugin sends a service check with the default return code `3`, which means UNKNOWN.

 #### Plugin output